Windesheim-A-I-Support/Meetinstrumenten/README.md

 #### Stap C: Rapportage Afronden
 -   Vul het `report.qmd`-bestand met de interpretatie, discussie en conclusies op basis van de outputs uit Stap B.

+CTT (Classical Test Theory)

+A theory of measurement based on the idea that an observed score is the sum of a true score and an error component (Observed Score = True Score + Error).
+It focuses on the reliability of the total test.

+IRT (Item Response Theory)

+A modern measurement theory that models the relationship between a person's underlying ability and their probability of getting an individual item correct.
+It focuses on item-level statistics.

+RASCH Model

+The simplest form of IRT.
+It is a one-parameter model that characterizes each item only by its difficulty, assuming all items discriminate equally.

+INFIT and OUTFIT Mean Squares

+Fit statistics used in the Rasch model to check if individual items fit the model's expectations.

+INFIT: Inlier-sensitive fit, focusing on responses from people whose ability is near the item's difficulty.

+OUTFIT: Outlier-sensitive fit, more influenced by unexpected responses.

+Acceptable Range: Values for both should be between 0.5 and 1.5.

+EFA (Exploratory Factor Analysis)

+A statistical method used to uncover the underlying factor structure of a set of variables when you do not have a prior hypothesis about that structure.

+PFA (Principal Factor Analysis)

+A specific extraction method used to perform an Exploratory Factor Analysis.
+It focuses on shared variance among variables to identify latent factors.

+CFA (Confirmatory Factor Analysis)

+A statistical method used to test a pre-specified hypothesis about the factor structure of a set of variables.
+It confirms if the data fits a proposed model.

+CFI (Comparative Fit Index)

+An incremental fit index used in CFA.
+It compares the fit of a target model to the fit of a null model where variables are uncorrelated.

+Cut-off for good fit: > 0.95

+TLI (Tucker-Lewis Index)

+An incremental fit index similar to the CFI.
+It also compares the proposed model to a null model, with an added penalty for model complexity.

+Cut-off for good fit: > 0.95

+RMSEA (Root Mean Square Error of Approximation)

+An absolute fit index that measures the discrepancy between the proposed model and the population covariance matrix, adjusted for model complexity.

+Cut-off for good fit: < 0.06

+SRMR (Standardized Root Mean Square Residual)

+Represents the average standardized difference between the observed correlations in the data and the correlations predicted by the model.

+Cut-off for good fit: < 0.08

+Z-Standardized Values (Z-scores)

+A value that has been rescaled to indicate how many standard deviations it is from the mean of its dataset.
+The new mean is 0 and the standard deviation is 1.

+EVA

+This is not a standard acronym in this context and is likely a typo for EFA.